September 17, 2018

 From 5-7 September, nearly 100 women scientists from Kenya and other African countries came together in Nairobi for an OWSD Regional Conference for Africa, and the launch of the OWSD Kenya National Chapter.
 The Regional Conference hosted by icipe was centered on the theme of Women in Science, Engineering and Technology for Sustainable Development, and included sessions on subjects including climate change and the environment, and the role of the research and scientific communities in the achievement of the Sustainable Development Goals.
 Following the conclusion of the Regional Conference, the OWSD Kenya National Chapter was inaugurated at a special event which also celebrated the 25th Anniversary of OWSD.
 Read more about the Kenya conference and launch here.

-From 2-12 October, the Sudan OWSD National Chapter has planned a 10-day series of events to mark the 25th Anniversary of OWSD, in collaboration with several partners including the Khartoum office of UNESCO and the Swedish embassy in Sudan.
-The planned events include a research project competition around the subject of ‘science for development,’ workshops to develop scientific skills, information sessions about OWSD at several local universities, and a Fun Run to encourage girls and young women to participate in science and development attended by more than 500 participants.
+From 2-12 October, the Sudan OWSD National Chapter held a 10-day series of events to mark the 25th Anniversary of OWSD, in collaboration with several partners including the Khartoum office of UNESCO and the Swedish embassy in Sudan.
+The events included a research project competition around the subject of ‘science for development,’ workshops to develop scientific skills, information sessions about OWSD at several universities across the country, and a Fun Run to encourage girls and young women to participate in science and development attended by more than 500 participants.
 Read more about the Sudan 25th Anniversary celebrations here.

-From 30-31 October, the India OWSD National Chapter will host the conference Utkarsh 2018: Empowering and Enabling Women in Science, which will take place in New Delhi on the campus of CSIR – NEERI, the National Environmental Engineering Research Institute of the Council of Scientific and Industrial Research.
-The conference will bring attention to the startling statistics about women's participation in STEM careers and leadership, and aims to inspire and connect women scientists from the Asia Pacific region.
-Conference participants will also help to develop a road map to overcoming region-specific challenges, to align particularly with Indian Prime Minister Narenda Modi's views on "women led development."
+From 30-31 October, the India OWSD National Chapter hosted the conference Utkarsh 2018: Empowering and Enabling Women in Science, which will take place in New Delhi on the campus of CSIR – NEERI, the National Environmental Engineering Research Institute of the Council of Scientific and Industrial Research.
+The conference brought attention to the startling statistics about women's participation in STEM careers and leadership, and aimed to inspire and connect women scientists from the Asia Pacific region.
+Conference participants also helped to develop a road map to overcoming region-specific challenges, to align particularly with Indian Prime Minister Narenda Modi's views on "women led development."
 Read more about the conference here.

-On 10 November, the Bangladesh OWSD National Chapter will hold an international seminar and workshop in Dhaka on the theme of Challenging Research by Women Scientists in STEM, in partnership with the Bangladesh Association of Women Scientists (BAWS).
-The workshop is intended to promote collaboration and communication among women scientists and technologists in developing countries and to increase understanding of the role of science & technology in supporting women’s activities in national development.
+On 10 November, the Bangladesh OWSD National Chapter held an international conference in Dhaka on the theme of Challenging Research by Women Scientists in STEM, in partnership with the Bangladesh Association of Women Scientists (BAWS).
+The workshop promoted collaboration and communication among women scientists and technologists in developing countries and aimed to increase understanding of the role of science & technology in supporting women’s activities in national development.
 It was divided into a plenary session, which featured presentations from several OWSD members and fellows, other leading scientists in Bangladesh, and the OWSD Programme Coordinator, and an afternoon technical session with scientific talks and poster presentations.
 The conference was the culmination of a series of seven seminars to boost the visibility of OWSD held throughout Bangladesh from September-November 2018.
 Read more about the Bangladesh conference and seminars here.